 The laws relating to money laundering in Australia are complex.
 As the case Lin v R NSWCCA 204 demonstrates, while the prosecution has to prove certain elements in order for you to be found guilty, it doesn’t have to specify the “crime” in proceeds of crime.

-If you are charged with an offence under section 400.9 of the Commonwealth Criminal Code (which covers money laundering), the prosecution has to prove that:
+If you are charged with an offence under Section 400.9 of the Criminal Code Act 1995 (Cth), which covers money laundering, the prosecution has to prove that:

-- That it is reasonable to suspect that the money/property is the proceeds of crime (“the reasonable suspicion element”).
+- It is reasonable to suspect that the money/property is the proceeds of crime (“the reasonable suspicion element”).

 As part of proving the reasonable suspicion element, you might think the prosecution would have to tell you what “crime” the money or property is said to be derived from.
 However, as was recently determined by the Court of Criminal Appeal in NSW in Lin v R NSWCCA 204, the prosecution doesn’t have to particularise or tell you what “crime” they suspect the money or property has come from.